roots/docs/sage/theme-functionality.md

   </dl>
   <dl class="dl-horizontal">
     <dt><code>src/lib/</code></dt>
-    <dd>This directory contains the theme wrapper code along with the code used to parse <code>dist/assets.json</code> and enqueue assets with the versioned filenames</dd>
+    <dd>This directory contains the Blade implementation code along with the code used to parse <code>dist/assets.json</code> and enqueue assets with the versioned filenames</dd>
   </dl>
 </dl>